conaman/SyncStreamingAssetsLoader/README.md

 # SyncStreamingAssetsLoader

 If you want to load files from StreamingAssets path in Unity, You can only load from WWW class in Android device.
 So, I've made the sync loader.
-Use this!

 1) Instantiate SyncStreamingAssetsLoader;
 2) Invoke Init function